holdings420/Preservingbiologicalmass/README.md

 - Having too low of a pH also causes cavities as it becomes more acidic than lemons.
 - Citric acid metabolism from microbes may raise pH to dangerous levels.
 - Enjoy the preserve the day it is made.
 Storing the preserve increases the risk of mold and food poisoning.

-- Wash the fruit in ozone water or soap water and isolate the fruit using a strainer or basket.
-- Ultrasonic cleaner in ozone
+## Method of Washing and Sanitizing
-- Place fruit in a ultrasonic cleaner with ozone and soap solution where the fruit is only 1 layer of fruit with no impediment to the line of sight of ultrasonic energy.
+- Place fruit in a ultrasonic cleaner with ozone and soap solution where the fruit is only 1 layer of fruit with no impediment to the line of sight from the ultrasonic transducer.
+- Sonicate the fruit for 5 minute while constantly moving the fruit around for proper cleaning of all cavities.
+- Isolate the fruit from the cleaner using a strainer or basket.
+- Rinse fruit with ozone water.

+## Method of Processing for the OCD
+- In a clean room sanitized with UV and fumigated with ozone, the processing of fruit takes place.
+Removal and deactivation of fungal / microbial spores is crucial for food safety.
+- If using a hood then the hood needs to be sanitized and fumigated with ozone.
+- All ingredients entering the clean room either gets thermally sterilized at 150C for 1 hour or goes through an ultrasonic ozone + soap wash.
+- All equipments are autoclaved for 1 hour prior to use.
+- All employees are to wear clean suits, gloves, and require respirators to filter any foreign particulates from respiration.

+## Method of Freeze Drying for the OCD
+- A water cooled freeze drier is used to reduce the amount of airflow in the clean room.
+- Freeze drier is sanitized using ozone fumigation and uv light.
+The inside of the freeze drier should be cleaned with soap and ozone water with every use.
+- If the fruit is moved from a hood into the freeze drier, then the fruit needs to be moved from sanitary containment from the hood to the freeze drier.
+- Containment vessel should be washed with ozone water anytime it moves through air.

 ## Measurement of Water Activity
 - The process of measuring water activity level per batch would be a food safety issue.
 The method of measuring water activity level would be to creating a cold plate and observing the reflectivity index of the cold plate in the atmosphere of the preserve measured alongside a reference index of reflectivity.

-## Method of Creation
+## Method of Blending and Sonication
 - Direct drying of fruit/plant matter to the specified water activity level or purchasing freeze dried fruit/plant matter
 - Blending the fruit/plant matter with sweeteners, organic acids, freeze dried fruit/plant matter.
 - Sonication of preserve to create a metastable product at 20khz - 120khz with sonic power density of 10w/l - 40w/l for 30 minutes - 4 hour depending on the frequency and wattage density.
 40w/l has best performance.

+## Nutrition Disclosure
+- Ozone washing oxidizes vitamins and antioxidants hence there is a loss of nutrients.
+- Every batch should be tested for the vitamin content and be supplemented the amount of oxidized vitamins and antioxidants.

 ## List of Fruits